bartvbl/libShapeDescriptor/README.md

 #### Compute descriptors

 All descriptors implemented by the library follow the same API.
 Their parameters take in a scene in the form of a `cpu::Mesh` or `gpu::Mesh`, and a list of vertices for which a descriptor should be computed (referred to as 'origins').
-Origins are specified as instances of the ShapeDescriptor::OrientedPoint.
+Origins are specified as instances of the `ShapeDescriptor::OrientedPoint`.

-Each function returns a ShapeDescriptor::cpu::array or ShapeDescriptor::gpu::array containing the desired descriptor.
-The ShapeDescriptor::copyToCPU() can be used to transfer any computed descriptors to CPU memory.
+Each function returns a `ShapeDescriptor::cpu::array` or `ShapeDescriptor::gpu::array` containing the desired descriptor.
+The `ShapeDescriptor::copyToCPU()` can be used to transfer any computed descriptors to CPU memory.

 For a set of complete example projects, please refer to the [examples directory](https://github.com/bartvbl/libShapeDescriptor/tree/master/examples).